Hans Zimmer: Personal life

 Zimmer's first wife was model Vicki Carolin, with whom he has a daughter.
 The couple divorced in 1992.
-On 3 April 2020, Zimmer filed for divorce from his second wife, Suzanne Zimmer, with whom he has three children.
+On 3 April 2020, Zimmer filed for divorce from his second wife, Suzanne Zimmer, whom he married in 1995 and with whom had three children.
+On 15 June 2023, Zimmer proposed to his partner Dina De Luca on stage at London's O2 Arena during one of his shows.